 - 6.3 The Council has chosen to increase the pay and grading for Merthyr Tydfil County Borough Council NJC Green Book employees to SCP 47 Appendix A - 6.4 The Senior Manager pay and grading falls into a locally developed salary banding from Band A to Band D. Appendix B Directors and Heads of Service are on, between Band B and Band D are on NJC Green Book terms and conditions. - 6.5 Band A is a spot salary for the Chief Executive.
-Appendix B denotes the Deputy Chief Executive, on Band A spot salary, and the Chief Executive, on a spot salary.
-Both are Hay evaluated. - 6.6 Appendix A denotes NJC Green Book employees. - 6.7 Appendix C denotes Soulbury for educational psychologists.
+Appendix B denotes the Chief Executive, on a spot salary.
+It has been evaluated. - 6.6 Appendix A denotes NJC Green Book employees. - 6.7 Appendix C denotes Soulbury for educational psychologists.